iop-alliance/OpenKnowHow/src/spec/okh.md

 to the maintainers of the Open Know-How Specification as a new major version of the specification.

+## Terms used in this standard

+### TODO

+Something like a screw or resistor, which does not fit into either of the two following categories.

+### Part

+A single piece of hardware that first needs to be created, e.g. a single, 3D-printed piece of plastic, or a laser-cut play-wood plate.

+### Module

+A thing that is made up of Part's.
+A piece of hardware that might either be a finnished machine, or and might be part of different designs.

+### Component

+A super-category of things, including both Parts and Modules (and probably TODO?).
+Everything that might be an entry in a BoM falls under this category of things.

 **NOTE:** When we talk about "OSH module" we mean the content of a repository.
 Open source hardware (OSH) aims to be modular.
 Hence it makes a lot of sense to publish each module in an individual repository